 2 Example of evaluating the aggregate pulsed radio frequency interference from multiple spaceborne synthetic aperture radars

-For example, consider the impact of interference from the SAR1 system (Table 1-1 of Annex 1 of this Report) on an SBAS receiving RNSS earth station from Column 1 to Table 1-7.
+As an example, consider the impact of interference from the SAR1 system (Table 1-1 of Annex 1 of this Report) on an SBAS receiving RNSS earth station from Column 1 to Table 1-7.
 The characteristics of SAR1 are presented in Table 2-1 below.

 table 2-1